sudodjl/my-first-repo/README.md

 These are **instructions** for using this *program*.

+## My favorite programming languages
+- Perl
-- Do something
+- Python
-- Do something else
+- SQL
-- Do one more thing

-1. Finally...
-2. Don't forget!

 Here is `some regex code` in the middle of a sentence.